Pete Peeters

 Pete Peeters (born August 17, 1957) is a Canadian former professional ice hockey goaltender.
 He was selected by the Philadelphia Flyers in the eighth round (135th overall) of the 1977 NHL amateur draft. and went on to play 13 seasons in the National Hockey League (NHL) for the Philadelphia Flyers, Boston Bruins and Washington Capitals.
-He featured in the 1980 Stanley Cup Finals with the Flyers and won the 1984 Canada Cup with Team Canada.
+He featured in the 1980 Stanley Cup Final with the Flyers and won the 1984 Canada Cup with Team Canada.
+In his first season with the Bruins in 1982–83, he won the Vezina Trophy and finished second in voting for the Hart Memorial Trophy behind Wayne Gretzky.

 Early life

 Peeters was born in a family of Dutch immigrants in Edmonton, Alberta.
 At a young age, he valued swimming more than hockey.
 It was not until he was 18 that Peeters was committed to junior hockey.
 In 1975, Peeters joined a struggling Medicine Hat Tigers team.
 He would stay with the Tigers for two years before being drafted.
 Peeters was drafted 135th overall by the Philadelphia Flyers in the 1977 NHL amateur draft after showing scouts that he had what it took to play at an NHL level.
 He played for two years in the AHL winning the Harry "Hap" Holmes Memorial Award for best GAA in the league, won back-to-back Calder Cups, and he was also selected to the first All-Star team.